Natalie B. Hogg

 Academia, PhD

-astronomy, astrophysics, carbon emissions, climate change, coding, computing, cosmology, hpc, PhD, physics, polarisation, programming, python, Science, social media, supercomputing, tribalism, twitter
+astronomy, astrophysics, carbon emissions, climate change, coding, computing, cosmology, favourite, hpc, PhD, physics, polarisation, programming, python, Science, social media, supercomputing, tribalism, twitter

 • Year Four